dantejauregui/azure_aks_base_nginxIngress_argocd_terraform/README.md

 kubectl --kubeconfig ~/.kube/aks-dev get nodes        # just as sanity check
 ```

-### PART3: Run Terraform again with the flag to enable Infrastructure Applications:
+### PART3: Run Terraform again with the flag to enable Infrastructure Applications (Nginx Ingress & ArgoCD):
 Now that the Cluster is created and the AKS context is into your dedicated kubeconfig file, install through Terraform the Infrastructure Applications:
 ```
 terraform apply -var="install_helmcharts=true"
 ```